 They sell seasonal vegetables and fruits.
 This time I bought watermelon, tomatoes, wood ear mushrooms, etc. The store is spacious and easy to browse.
 There are sunflowers planted outside, and it looks like they'll be in full bloom in about a week.
 I'd like to stop by again if I'm in the area.

-It depends on the time of day you visit, but the vegetables etc. are similar everywhere, but I bought cut flowers because they were cheap.
+Depending on the time of day you visit, the vegetables and other produce are pretty similar everywhere, but I bought some cut flowers because they were cheap.

-I wanted rice husks and smoked charcoal for home gardening because they were so cheap, but they were too big for farmers, so I gave up on buying them this time.
-It would be nice to have half the size.
+I wanted to buy rice husks and charcoal for my home garden because they were very cheap, but they were only available in farmer-sized portions and were too big, so I gave up on buying them this time.
+Half-size portions would be great.

-Also, the sunflowers in the adjacent fields were still in full bloom and beautiful, probably because they bloomed late this year.
+Also, the sunflowers in the adjacent fields were still in full bloom and beautiful; it seems they're blooming late this year everywhere.